sean-garwood/top_bst/README.md

 Ruby implementation of a binary search tree built to spec of The Odin Project

 ## Assignment

-[completed] steps below.

-### driver script

-Write a driver script that does the following:

-1. Create a binary search tree from an array of random numbers (Array.new(15) {
-   rand(1..100) })

-2. Confirm that the tree is balanced by calling #balanced?

-3. Print out all elements in level, pre, post, and in order

-4. Unbalance the tree by adding several numbers > 100

-5. Confirm that the tree is unbalanced by calling #balanced?

-6. Balance the tree by calling #rebalance

-7. Confirm that the tree is balanced by calling #balanced?

-8. Print out all elements in level, pre, post, and in order.

-### completed

 You’ll build a balanced BST in this assignment.
 Do not use duplicate values because they make it more complicated and result in trees that are much harder to balance.
 Therefore, be sure to always remove duplicate values or check for an existing value before inserting.